mhtess/backfiring-words/README.md

 + How important is this information?
 + How much do other people believe in this?
 + What % of the population do you think agree with this?

+### Negations

+Modeled on Wegner et al. (1991) but not necessarily political or tied to newspaper.

++ "Cows don't have Beta T-19 in their bones."

+Sally is talking with her roommate William about their other rooommate Jim.
+Sally says to William: "Jim is not stealing your rent checks."

+Sally and Jim are dating and living together.
+They have a third roommate William.
+One day, Jim is out of the house and Sally says to William: "Jim is not stealing your rent checks."

+Sally and Jim were dating and living together, but they just broke up.
+They have a third roommate William.
+One day, Jim is out of the house and Sally says to William: "Jim is not stealing your rent checks."